StrangeRanger/password-generators/README.md

 # random_generators
 This repository contains scripts that are used to perform or create randomly generated things.
-(NOTE: Each folder represents a different script or program)
+(NOTE: Each folder contains an individual script/program)